flyingstick22/electricity-saver-I/README.md

     ```` tz = "Europe/Helsinki"      #change time zone between " " marks   ````

-* Save modified files.
+4. Save modified files.

 ## Run

-open the terminal/command prompt and navigate to project folder (cd your_path/electricity_saver).
+Open the terminal/command prompt and navigate to project folder (cd your_path/electricity_saver).
 As soon as your are in the right folder execute the main.py script by writing (in terminal)

         python main.py